RileySchuller22/LabViewVisualizer/README.md

   - Time (s)
   - 15-second averaged force (g)
   The results are written to `data.txt`.
-  > This script is optional — it is mainly kept as reference and for generating `data.txt` directly.

 - **LoadCellViewer.py**
   Provided visualization script that originally used the PySimpleGUI library to plot data from `data.txt`.
-  Superseded by the threaded version.

 - **LoadCellThreaded.py**
   A custom tool developed to **replace the PySimpleGUI viewer**.